ktomk/pipelines/README.md

 Export files from the pipeline by making use of artifacts, these are copied back into the working tree while in (implicit) `--deploy copy` mode.
-Artifacts files are always created by the user running pipelines.
+Artifacts' files are always created by the user running pipelines.
 This also (near) perfectly emulates the file format `artifacts` section with the benefit/downside that you might want to prepare a clean build in a pipeline step